 Patchouli Rose Complexion Soap Recipe with Essential Oils

 This patchouli rose complexion soap recipe is made using a melt and pour soap base and activated charcoal and clay help to fight acne.
-Made using natural essential oils, this easy melt and pour soap recipe is a great project for beginners looking to add a natural soap to their daily skin care routine.
+Made using natural essential oils, this easy melt and pour soap recipe for beginners is a great project for beginners looking to add a natural soap to their daily skin care routine.

 Melt and Pour Soap Inspiration